DC801/BM-Badge/README.md

 1. `$bareword`
 	- The bareword identifier refers to a dialog label within a [dialog settings target block](#dialog-settings-target-block).
 		- If no dialog label is found, the bareword value is assumed to be an entity name instead.
 This usage also provides the entity name as an `entity` [parameter](#dialog-parameter) for the dialog.
-		- Entity names with spaces or other special characters are not eligible for this usage, however.
+		- Entity names with spaces or other special characters are not eligible for this usage.
 	- NOTE: A [quoted string](#quoted-string) is NOT allowed here!
 This string *must* be a [bareword](#bareword)!
 2. `entity $string`
 	- [string](#string): an entity's given name (i.e. the entity's name within the Tiled map).